puniverse/quasar/docs/index.md

 When using [AOT instrumentation](#aot), `InstrumentationTask` must be able to find `META-INF/suspendable-supers` in its classpath.

+Of course if you don't want to use `SuspendablesScanner` you can also add entries to `META-INF/suspendable-supers` manually.

 ### Auto Suspendables Detection {#auto-detection}

 Quasar supports automatic detection of suspendable methods, without manually marking them at all.
 The build-time `SuspendableScanner` ant task can be configured to automatically find suspendable methods by analyzing the call graph: